JackSzwergold/Writing/memories/Carlos the Cleaner Posed for Porn.md

 ***

+The next day I came in a little late, but when I arrived it seemed like another boring day at the boutique loft office when suddenly Miguel nervously said to me, “Carlos brought in one of the porn magazines he was in.”

+As I put down my bag I said, “Really?” and with that Miguel turned around and passed me a manilla office folder.
+I opened it up and inside of it was some kind of male porno mag—*Caivellier* or something like that—and there on the cover was a shirtless, hairy and ripped Carlos in all of his glory.
+His jeans were open, but that was about it for the cover.

+“Wow!”
+I said, as I closed the folder up again and passed it back to Miguel.
+“No!
+No!
+Jack you are missing the best part,” he said as he opened it up, flipped some pages and passed it back to me.

 ***

 *Carlos the Cleaner Posed for Porn (c) Copyright by Jack Szwergold; written on April 26, 2019.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*